 USB turntables tend to produce fairly average digital audio files, but you can get good results with higher-end equipment.
 Unfortunately, most good-quality turntables don't tend to include a USB output, but it's still possible to connect them to a PC via a typical home amplifier.
 This gives you the opportunity to digitise your record collection without shelling out for a new turntable.

-Whether you're listening to records or digitising them, a preamp is an essential component.
 To check whether your home hi-fi has a phono preamp:

 - Amplifier/receiver: look for a port called Phono on the back of the unit.
 This is a special port designed for turntables with an inbuilt preamp.
 These are standard on units that pre-date CD and fairly common on older units built after CD became the standard format.
 Modern amps vary, except for high-end models which usually include Phono IN.